 The above rules use the Moore neighborhood, where each cell has 8 neighbors.
 In the von Neumann neighborhood each cell has only the 4 orthogonal neighbors.
 To specify this neighborhood just append "V" to the usual "B.../S..." notation and use neighbor counts ranging from 0 to 4 (counts above 4 are silently ignored).
 For example, try B13/S012V or B2/S013V.

-Note that when viewing patterns at scales 1:8 and 1:16, Golly displays diamond-shaped icons for rules using the von Neumann neighborhood and circular dots for rules using the Moore neighborhood.
+Note that when viewing patterns at scales 1:8 or 1:16 or 1:32, Golly displays diamond-shaped icons for rules using the von Neumann neighborhood and circular dots for rules using the Moore neighborhood.